project-codeflare/mlbatch/setup.RHOAI-v2.19/CLUSTER-SETUP.md

     - `schedulerName` is set to `scheduler-plugins-scheduler`,
     - `queueName` is set to `default-queue`,
     - `slackQueueName` is set to `slack-cluster-queue`
-- pod priorities, resource requests and limits have been adjusted.

 ## Autopilot